 The City Museum Vipiteno is located in the Baroque rooms in the east section of the building, established under commander of Baron of Recordin in the years between 1752 and 1754.
 The City Museum tells the story of Vipiteno, its brotherhoods and guilds as well as local artisan crafts-work by illustrating maps, townscape and documents.
 Wall paintings display also the history of the Teutonic Order.
 In the frame of a museum tour you can also visit the St Elizabeth Church constructed in the 18th century.
 The high altarpiece and the ceiling paints were created by Matthäus Günther from Augsburg (1705 - 1788), while Anton Gigl from Innsbruck established the stucco decoration on the walls and the vault.

-from early April to the end of October 2017
+Opening hours: from the beginning of April to the end of October 2018

 from Tuesday to Saturday from 10 am to 1 pm and from 1.30 pm to 5 pm

 closed on Sundays and Mondays